ActivitySim/activitysim/docs/abmexample.rst

 Inputs
 ~~~~~~

-In order to run the example, you first need two input files in the ``data`` folder as identified in the ``configs\settings.yaml`` file:
+In order to run the example, you first need the input files in the ``data`` folder as identified in the ``configs\settings.yaml`` file:

+* input_table_list: the input CSV tables from MTC travel model one:

+    * households - Synthetic population household records for a subset of zones.
-* input_store: mtc_asim.h5 - an HDF5 file containing the following MTC TM1 tables as pandas DataFrames for a subset of zones:
+    * persons - Synthetic population person records for a subset of zones.

-    * land_use_taz - Zone-based land use data (population and employment for example)
+    * land_use - Zone-based land use data (population and employment for example) for a subset of zones.
-    * persons - Synthetic population person records
-    * households - Synthetic population household records

 * skims_file: skims.omx - an OMX matrix file containing the MTC travel model one skim matrices for a subset of zones.

-Both files are used in the tests as well and are in the ``activitysim\abm\test\data`` folder.
-Alternatively,
+These files are used in the tests as well and are in the ``activitysim\abm\test\data`` folder.
-these files can be downloaded from the MTC `box account <https://mtcdrive.app.box.com/v/activitysim>`__.
 The full set
-of MTC TM1 OMX skims are also on the box account.
+of MTC TM1 households, persons, and OMX skims are on the MTC `box account <https://mtcdrive.app.box.com/v/activitysim>`__.

 .. note::

-  Input files can be viewed with the `OMX Viewer <https://github.com/osPlanning/omx/wiki/OMX-Viewer>`__.

-  The ``scripts\mtc_inputs.py`` was used to create the mtc_asim.h5 file from the raw CSV files.
-  This script reads the CSV files, creates DataFrame indexes, and writes the pandas objects to the HDF5 file.
-  ActivitySim will also read a list of CSV files and optionally build an HDF5 file to use for subsequent runs.
+  ActivitySim can optionally build an HDF5 file of the input CSV tables for use in subsequent runs since
-  HDF5 is the preferred input format due to faster read times. see :ref:`configuration`
+  HDF5 is binary and therefore results in faster read times. see :ref:`configuration`

+  OMX and HDF5 files can be viewed with the `OMX Viewer <https://github.com/osPlanning/omx/wiki/OMX-Viewer>`__.

   The ``scripts\build_omx.py`` script will build one OMX file containing all the skims.
 The original MTC TM1 skims were converted from
   Cube to OMX using the ``scripts\mtc_tm1_omx_export.s`` script.

-  The example inputs were created by the ``scripts\create_sf_example.py`` script, which creates the land use, synthetic population, and skim inputs for a subset of user-defined zones.
+  The example inputs were created by the ``scripts\create_sf_example.py`` script, which creates the land use, synthetic population, and
+  skim inputs for a subset of user-defined zones.

 .. _configuration: